Chronometry

-Chronometry (Note: (from Ancient Greek χρόνος 'time' and μέτρον 'measure')) or horology (Note: Related to Latin horologium; from Ancient Greek ὡρολόγιον 'instrument for telling the hour'; from ὥρα 'hour, time', interfix -o-, and suffix -logy)) (lit. 'the study of time') is the science studying the measurement of time and timekeeping.
+Chronometry, (Note: From Ancient Greek χρόνος (khrónos) 'time' and μέτρον (métron) 'measure'.) or horology, (Note: Related to Latin horologium; from Ancient Greek ὡρολόγιον (hōrológion) 'instrument for telling the hour'; from ὥρα (hṓra) 'hour, time', interfix -o-, and suffix -logy.) is the science studying the measurement of time and timekeeping.
 Chronometry enables the establishment of standard measurements of time, which have applications in a broad range of social and scientific areas.
-Horology usually refers specifically to the study of mechanical timekeeping devices, while chronometry is broader in scope, also including biological behaviours with respect to time (biochronometry), as well as the dating of geological material (geochronometry).
+Horology usually refers specifically to the study of mechanical timekeeping devices, while chronometry is broader in scope, also including biological behaviours with respect to time (biochronometry) as well as the dating of geological material (geochronometry).

-Horology is commonly used specifically with reference to the mechanical instruments created to keep time: clocks, watches, clockwork, sundials, hourglasses, clepsydras, timers, time recorders, marine chronometers, and atomic clocks are all examples of instruments used to measure time.
+Horology is commonly used specifically in reference to the mechanical instruments created to keep time: clocks, watches, clockwork, sundials, hourglasses, clepsydras, timers, time recorders, marine chronometers, and atomic clocks are all examples of instruments used to measure time.
 People interested in horology are called horologists.
 That term is used both by people who deal professionally with timekeeping apparatuses, as well as enthusiasts and scholars of horology.
 Horology and horologists have numerous organizations, both professional associations and more scholarly societies.
 The largest horological membership organisation globally is the NAWCC, the National Association of Watch and Clock Collectors, which is US based, but also has local chapters elsewhere.

 Records of timekeeping are attested during the Paleolithic, in the form of inscriptions made to mark the passing of lunar cycles and measure years.
 Written calendars were then invented, followed by mechanical devices.
 The highest levels of precision are presently achieved by atomic clocks, which are used to track the international standard second.

 Etymology

 Chronometry is derived from two root words, Ancient Greek chronos (χρόνος) and metron (μέτρον), with rough meanings of "time" and "measure".
-The combination of the two is taken to mean time measuring.
+The combination of the two is taken to mean measurement of time.

 In the Ancient Greek lexicon, meanings and translations differ depending on the source.
 Chronos, used in relation to time when in definite periods, and linked to dates in time, chronological accuracy, and sometimes in rare cases, refers to a delay.
 The length of the time it refers ranges from seconds to seasons of the year to lifetimes, it can also concern periods of time wherein some specific event takes place, or persists, or is delayed.